jordandouglas/ORC/README.md

 ```

-This assumes that BEAST2 is installed in the ~/.beast2/ directory.
+This assumes that BEAST 2 is installed in the ~/.BEAST 2/ directory.

 If you are not using BEAST 2.6 then replace 2.6 with the appropriate version number.
 For more details see https://beast2.blogs.auckland.ac.nz/managing-packages/#Install_by_hand .